 This program offers valuable training in legal, ethical and regulatory concepts that are central to this field, including HIPAA compliance and third-party guidelines for filing insurance claims.
 You will gain hands-on, practical experience in medical billing and coding and work with the main coding manuals: ICD-9-CM, ICD-10-CM, CPT and HCPCS Level II.
 You will learn how to code diagnoses, services and procedures for all systems of the body.

 Upon completion of this program, you should be well prepared to find your place in this rewarding healthcare career.
 You will also be able to take the Certified Billing and Coding Specialist (CBCS) exam offered by National Healthcareer Association (NHA).
 This program will also prepare you to sit for the Certified Professional Coder (CPC) exam.

-When you register, you receive an initial six months to complete the program.
-Should you need more time, you may request a six-month extension at no additional charge.
+This program is entirely online and is completed at your own pace.
+When you register, you receive an initial six (6) months to complete this program.
+Should you need more time beyond the six (6) months, an extension of six (6) months is available at no additional cost.